-St. Johnsbury, Lancaster, and Montpelier Optometrist Recommends Ortho-K Treatment
+St. Johnsbury, Lancaster, Montpelier, and Littleton Optometrist Recommends Ortho-K Treatment

 In the US, myopia, or nearsightedness, is so common that it affects 25% or more of the population over their lifetimes.
 Hyperopia or farsightedness affects nearly 10%.
 Glasses, daytime contact lenses, and surgery are all common treatments for myopia and hyperopia, but they are not the answer for everyone.
 Ortho-K or orthokeratology is becoming an increasingly popular and widely available treatment for these vision disorders.